Leinefelde–Treysa railway: Current situation

 The structures of the closed sections of the Cannons Railway are intended to be preserved.

 The section between Leinefelde and the former junction station of Silberhausen continues in operation as part of the Gotha–Leinefelde line.
 There is however no track connection to the Cannons Railway towards Eschwege anymore.

-The Eschwege–Eschwege-West section has been reactivated and electrified for regional services operated by the Hessian State Railway (Hessische Landesbahn).
+The Eschwege–Eschwege-West section has been reactivated and electrified for regional services operated by the Hessische Landesbahn (Hessian State Railway).
 The reopening took place on 12 December 2009.
 After the completion of renovation work, Eschwege West station was abandoned and replaced by two new stations at Eschwege-Niederhone and Eschwege town.
 The line is served by line R 7 (Göttingen–Eichenberg–Eschwege–Bebra), operated by cantus Verkehrsgesellschaft.
 It runs via Niederhone and Eschwege, where trains have to reverse.

 Since 24 July 2010, a section of the old line (58.9 to 60.8 km marks) between Bischhausen and Waldkappel is used as a cycle track, which is used to illustrate the signalling system.
 This includes a level crossing where the users of the “railway” (cyclists) have priority over the road.
 This is unique in Germany.

 The towns of Schwalmstadt and Homberg, the community of Frielendorf and the Schwalm-Eder district favour the reopening of the Homberg (Efze)–Treysa section.